perufork/elliot-serverless-ecommerce/README.md

    ```

 4. Or get it via the [Elliot Dashboard](https://elliot.store/) by clicking on "Get Headless"
+5. To enable Apple Pay, you will have to get the Apple verification file and place it under `/public/.well-known/`

+   > Follow this [Guide](https://github.com/helloiamelliot/elliot-serverless-ecommerce#enabling-digital-wallets) to get the Apple verification file

-5. Run the following commands to start the server locally:
+6. Run the following commands to start the server locally:

    ```bash
    npm i && npm run dev
    ```

-6. When deploying to [ZEIT Now](https://zeit.co), you will have to set the [Now secrets](https://zeit.co/docs/v2/build-step#adding-secrets), so ensure that they've been added:
+7. When deploying to [ZEIT Now](https://zeit.co), you will have to set the [Now secrets](https://zeit.co/docs/v2/build-step#adding-secrets), so ensure that they've been added:

    ```bash
    now secrets add base_url <your domain name>